AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/requirement-checklists.md

 - Will it be a high-availability system architecture?

-- How manyAdobe Commerceadministrators will you have?
+- How many Adobe Commerce administrators will you have?

 - Expected catalog size (number of SKUs)?